-PHYS 104 PRE-TECHNICAL PHYSICS
+PHYS 104 4 HRS.
+(OC) PRE-TECHNICAL PHYSICS

 Prerequisite: A grade of "C" or better in MATH 106 or equivalent.
 This is a course in elementary physics.
 It is intended to provide the student with an introduction to scientific units of measure, dimensional analysis, and basic applications of physical principles to the student's technical interests.
-The topics selected and discussed will be directed toward the student's field of study.
+The topics selected and discussed will be directed toward the student's field of

-PHYS 110 FOUNDATIONS OF PHYSICS (P1 901L) 4 HRS.
-(TC
+PHYS 110 4 HRS.
+(TC) FOUNDATIONS OF PHYSICS (P1 901L)

-Prerequisite: Approved reading placement score, or equivalent.
+Prerequisite: Approved reading placement score, or equivalent, and MATH 098 or completion of high school Algebra 2 with a grade of "C" or better or MATH 099 with a grade of "C" or better or appropriate placement score or department approval.
 This course is an introductory treatment of the study of motion, atomic structure, heat, sound, electricity and light.
 An attempt is made to relate directly the physical concepts to the major fields of study represented in the class.
-Designed for students in some of the applied science programs, as a general education course for students in the non-science transfer programs, and as a foundations course for students strengthening their science background before enrolling in one of the regular physics sequences.
+This course is designed for students in some of the applied science programs as a general education course for students in the non-science transfer programs.
+This is a foundations course for students strengthening their science background before enrolling in one of the physics sequences.
 Lecture Hours: 3 Laboratory Hours: 2

-PHYS 112 TECHNICAL PHYSICS I
+PHYS 112 4 HRS.
+(OC) TECHNICAL PHYSICS I

 Prerequisite: A grade of "C" or better in MATH 130 or equivalent.
 This course covers the basic concepts of mechanics (forces, velocity, acceleration, energy, power); heat and thermodynamics; simple machines; fluid mechanics; and mechanical properties of materials.
 Mathematics used in computations include algebra, trigonometry, and some basic programming.
+Lecture Hours: 3 Laboratory Hours: 3